In 2020, Miuccia Prada announced that, from that moment on, Miu Miu would go down the sustainable road. The brand launched the Upcycled by Miu Miu.

 For the campaign, the brand selected three friends from the label: actress Emma Corrin and models Lila Moss, daughter of Kate Moss, and Georgia Palmer.
 That can not only boost sales but also bring more attention to the sustainable idea that drove this collection.

-The pieces used for marking the clothes were retrieved from the jeans brand’s archive.
+The brand used jeans from their archive for marking the clothes.
 Many of them date from the 1980s and 1990s.
-They are real treasures that were leaning against each other, without being used.
+They are real treasures that were leaning against each other because no one were using them.
 And, now, gain an air of modernity and the chance of being on the streets.

 Why Luxurious Upcycled Denim Collections Are Important?

 To expand the conversation about sustainability, the idea is to create bonds with consumers.
 Therefore, make them understand the importance of conscientious consumption.